 Art-related activities are powerful means of personal development, among young students and across their life span.
 Art has strong therapeutic power and is strictly connected to our body: art activities can influence blood pressure and breathing.
-Art also promotes self-esteem and self-expression, empathy, self-knowledge and self-regulation, time and space management skills.
+Art also promotes self-esteem and self-expression, empathy, self-knowledge, and self-regulation, and time and space management skills.

 Art facilitates mental and emotional growth.
 As a matter of fact, it can be a great tool to promote integration and communication among students, especially the ones affected by autism, attention deficit disorders, learning disabilities, etc.

-The course aims to present the therapeutic power of Visual Arts through first-hand experimentation of various art techniques such as painting, 3D, collage, mixed media, photography.
+The course aims to present the therapeutic power of Visual Arts through first-hand experimentation of various art techniques such as painting, 3D, collage, mixed media, and photography.
 In addition, teachers will be involved in group and role-playing activities related to the important role of art in the case of students with special needs.

-We will not delve fully into the real therapeutic context, but we will definitely create a secure environment where you can experiment the therapeutic power of art and learn how to properly respond to your students’ needs and requests.
+We will not delve fully into the real therapeutic context, but we will definitely create a secure environment where you can experiment with the therapeutic power of art and learn how to properly respond to your students’ needs and requests.

 Participants will be involved in an active learning process, focusing on personal experience and self-expression, combining cognitive and emotional elements to ensure long-lasting retention of new knowledge.

-The course will help the participants to understand how to:
+The course will help the participants to:

-- Utilize the strong therapeutic power of art to promote wellbeing, empathy, as well as personal and professional development;
+- Utilize the strong therapeutic power of art to promote well-being, empathy, as well as personal and professional development;

 - Learn how art therapy can promote mental and emotional growth through art making in special needs education and in general;